 December 5-6, 2015

-Ballet Chelsea proudly presents its 18th annual performance of this family favorite, The Nutcracker.
-Join us to kick off the holiday season on December 5, 2015 at 2 pm and 7 pm, and Sunday, December 6, 2015 at 2 pm
+Ballet Chelsea presents its 18th annual performance of the family favorite, The Nutcracker.
+Join us to kick of your holiday season!

 Multiplicity: April 25, 2015